ahessl/Final/README.md

 ### Prerequisites

-In the consol of RStudio, run the following code to set stringsAsFactors to false, install and load _tidyverse_ (a collection of packages for data manipulation), and to set the CSV folder containing the .csv files as the path that will be used within the function.
+In the consol of RStudio, run the following code to set stringsAsFactors to false, install and load _tidyverse_ (a collection of packages for data viewing and manipulation), and to set the CSV folder containing the .csv files as the path that will be used within the function.
 ```
 options(stringsAsFactors = F)
 install.packages("tidyverse")